rob

 0 users agree

 The plotted perspective looks great, nothing to mention here.
 Your rough perspective exercises turned out pretty good.
-It's great that you are keeping up with the confident linework on these.
-You are also doing a good job extending the lines back on your boxes to check your work.
+There is a pretty big improvement here in terms of line confidence although I am still seeing a bit of wobble in some of your lines.
+Once again this is probably happening because you are more concerned with accuracy now that you are constructing boxes and you are slowing down your stroke to compensate.
+You are doing a good job extending the lines back on your boxes to check your work.
 As you can see some of your perspective estimations were quite off but that will become more intuitive with practice.
-One thing that can help you a bit when doing a one point perspective exercise like this is to realize that all of your horizontal lines should be parallel to the horizon line and all of your verticals should be perpendicular(straight up and down in this case) to the horizon line.
-This will help you avoid some of the slanting lines you have in your constructions.
+One thing that can help you a bit when doing a one point perspective exercise like this is to notice that all of your horizontal lines should be parallel to the horizon line and all of your verticals should be perpendicular(straight up and down in this case) to the horizon line.
+This will help you avoid some of the slanting lines you have in your boxes.

 Your rotated box exercise turned out pretty well.
 I like that you drew this nice and big as that really helps when dealing with complex spatial problems.
-You also did a good job drawing through your boxes and keeping your gaps narrow and consistent.
-I can see that you were a bit perplexed by the corners but please don't just leave something blank if you don't understand it as you will be assigned revisions in the future for doing so.
-A big part of learning how to draw is getting used to working outside of your comfort zone so at least attempt to put something down even if you don't fully understand it.
+You did a good job drawing through your boxes but one of the reasons this exercise started to fall apart on you is because you didn't keep the gaps between your boxes narrow and consistent. https://drawabox.com/lesson/1/21/guessing Keeping the gaps narrow and consistent really helps with inferring information about neighboring boxes rotation and proportion.
 While the rotations here aren't perfect this was a good effort overall.
 The more you draw and develop your spatial thinking ability the easier these rotations are to handle.
 This is a great exercise to come back to after a few lessons to see how much your spatial thinking ability has improved.
-Your organic perspective exercises are looking pretty good.
+Your organic perspective exercises are where I'm seeing the biggest improvement in terms of line confidence.
 You seem to be getting comfortable using the ghosting method and drawing from your shoulder for confident linework which is great.
-I do have some notes regarding added line weight I'd like to share.
-If you want to add line weight make sure you don't revert back to using your wrist and are drawing from your shoulder with confidence.
-Also added line weight should be subtle so try and only go over a line one additional time instead of multiple times.
-Your box constructions are fairly solid for the most part and I can see you are developing a sense for how box lines converge to vps.
-There are still some wonky convergences here and there so the 250 box challenge will be a great next step for you.
+Your box constructions are fairly wonky throughout this exercise and you need to develop a better sense for how box lines converge to vps so the 250 box challenge will be a great next step for you.

 Next Steps: